Jefferson Hunt: California expeditions

 After being discharged from the Mormon Battalion, Hunt and his family settled in Salt Lake City, Utah, in 1847.

 Soon thereafter, Hunt proposed traveling back to California to bring food and supplies for other recent Utah arrivals.
 Mormon authorities approved this proposal, and Hunt undertook this journey with Porter Rockwell, several former Mormon Battalion members, and two of his own sons.

 Later he guided several parties of gold prospectors from Utah to California.
 One of the groups he led to California became impatient at his slow progress, and many of the party members elected to abandon Hunt's group, and follow their own route to California.
 They became the infamous Death Valley '49ers.
 Those staying with Hunt made the journey without serious incident.

-He briefly represented Iron County in the Utah Territorial Legislature in 1851.
+On his way to California in 1851, Hunt was elected to represent Iron County in the legislature of the State of Deseret.
 He was not a resident of Iron County, but he happened to pass through the county as elections were held, and he was chosen by the locals.